 - If you’re in a region where a C2 machine isn’t available and you would like to move, this is possible.
 But please give our sysadmin team time to first complete the platform-wide migrations to the new machines.
 We’ll keep you updated.
 Keep in mind that you should always host your sites closest to where the majority of your customers and visitors are located.
 This helps decrease network latency and TTFB.

-It’s important to our team that we keep delivering on our promise of providing high-performance WordPress hosting.
+It’s important to our team that we keep delivering on our promise of providing the fastest WordPress hosting with high-performance solutions.
 We fully understand that for many of you, this is one of the primary reasons you choose us over the competition.
 That’s why we’re excited to roll out the compute-optimized C2 machines to everyone; regardless of the plan you’re on.

 Whether you have a low-traffic blog or a high-demanding WooCommerce site, you’ll be able to grow with Kinsta and achieve speeds faster than what you thought was possible.